 Conformetrix: catalysing drug discovery

-Spin-out company Conformetrix, now known as C4X Discovery Limited, created by a University of Manchester researcher with funding from BBSRC, is helping pharmaceutical companies speed up their drug discovery pipeline and identify potential new drugs.
+Spin-out company Conformetrix, now known as C4X Discovery Limited, created by a researcher at The University of Manchester with funding from BBSRC, is helping pharmaceutical companies speed up their drug discovery pipeline and identify potential new drugs.

 |15 years||Typical time for company to develop a new drug|